 The Preface on Mutton Mountain

-We didn’t have any new places close to home to visit after yesterday’s trip.
-Then with a late morning start, we had even fewer choices in South Cascades.
-So I thought we would revisit this area for the solitude.
+We didn’t have any new place close to home to visit after yesterday’s trip.
+Our choices in South Cascades were even fewer with a late morning start.
+So I thought we’d revisit this area for the solitude.

-During our trip to Noble Knob in the spring of 2016, we forewent Mutton Mountain.
-Back then, we were short on time because of yet another late start.
-Plus, snow conditions were less than ideal.
+We couldn’t include Mutton Mountain during our trip to Noble Knob in the spring of 2016.
+We were short on time because of yet another late morning start.
+Moreover, snow conditions back then were less than ideal.

 See more trip photos here.